 The bill amends the Kansas K-12 students scholarship program act, previously known as the "tax credit for low income" program, by removing references to the low-income designation and redefining key terms.
-The definition of "eligible student" is expanded to include children from families with incomes up to 250% of federal poverty guidelines and those enrolled in public schools with low achievement scores.
-The bill establishes a maximum educational scholarship amount of $8,000 per school year for eligible students and outlines the responsibilities of scholarship granting organizations, including compliance with reporting and auditing requirements.
+The new definition of "eligible student" now includes children from families with incomes up to 250% of the federal poverty guidelines and those enrolled in public schools with low achievement scores.
+The bill establishes a scholarship amount of up to $8,000 per school year for these eligible students and outlines the responsibilities of scholarship granting organizations, including compliance with reporting and auditing requirements.

 Statutes affected: As introduced: 72-4351, 72-4352, 72-5132, 72-4353, 72-4354, 72-4355, 72-4356, 72-4357